bonikku/Blog-App/README.md

 -Add custom avatars (currently they're available via gravatar) -Add file transfer

-A project from "The Complete Ruby on Rails Developer Course" on Udemy
+A project inspired by "The Complete Ruby on Rails Developer Course" on Udemy